GeorgeSchlosser/liri-node-app/README.md

         secret: process.env.SPOTIFY_SECRET
     };
     ```
-4. YThe [node-spotify-api](https://www.npmjs.com/package/node-spotify-api) package is needed to retrieve song information from the Spotify API.
+4. The [node-spotify-api](https://www.npmjs.com/package/node-spotify-api) package is needed to retrieve song information from the Spotify API.

 * The Spotify API requires you to sign up as a developer to generate the necessary credentials.
 You can follow these steps in order to generate a **client id** and **client secret**:

     * Step One: Visit <https://developer.spotify.com/my-applications/#!/>